arnor-sigurdsson/EIR/docs/tutorials/01_basic_tutorial.rst

 A - Setup
 ^^^^^^^^^

-While the :ref:`quickstart` shows how to quickly train a model, it obscures a lot of the configuration and functionality offered by the framework.

 For this tutorial we will be using the `processed sample data`_, which as the following structure: